manhim1218/ai_machine_deep_learning/NLP Question and Answering Tool (COVID-19)/README.md

 #### Extracted from (ie.title of scholar article):
 Course of Hyposmia and Hypogeusia and their Relationship with Severity of COVID-19 Disease among Indian Population

+#### Full Report
+Full details are covered in the report which has been uploaded in this respository.